-We will pick you up in Cusco between 03:40 to 04:10 a.m., from whatever hotel you are staying at in Cusco.
-It is about a three and a half hour drive in our private van, during which we will pass through traditional villages and see some amazing views of the Andes.
+We will pick you up in Cusco between 04:30 to 05:00 a.m., from whatever hotel you are staying at Cusco.
+It is about a three hours driving in our private van, during which we will pass through traditional villages and see some amazing views of the Andes.

 Once we arrive at the top of Rainbow Mountain, you will have enough time to absorb the majesty of the red mountains that surround this area.
 You will also see amazing views of the valleys and Ausangate Glacier Peak in front of you.
 Ausangate is the tallest mountain of the Cusco region (just under 21,000 ft elevation), After taking a few amazing pictures we will begin our descent with a two hour, downhill hike.

 Finally, we will start our return trip back in our private van to Cusco.
 We will drop you off at your hotel approximately at 5:30 p.m.

 - 1 Buffet lunch (eat as much as you like!)

 - Hot drinks.